yashikasharma0301/ros2-lidar-object-detector/README.md

-# ROS2 LIDAR Object Detector
+# ROS2 LiDAR Object Detector
-This project demonstrates LIDAR-based object detection in a differential drive robot simulation using ROS 2.The package processes LaserScan data from the `/scan` topic by ignoring invalid ranges and values to extract the closest object distance directly in front of the robot and publishes the filtered distance to the `/closest_object_distance` topic for real-time monitoring and control applications.
+This project demonstrates LiDAR based object detection in a differential drive robot simulation using ROS 2.The package processes LaserScan data from the `/scan` topic by ignoring invalid ranges and values to extract the closest object distance directly in front of the robot and publishes the filtered distance to the `/closest_object_distance` topic for real-time monitoring and control applications.

 Click [here](https://youtu.be/wR66sn73yjY) for the simulation video.